tejaswinihegade/Primavera-P6/README.md

-# Primavera P6 Projects – Construction Scheduling Portfolio
+# Primavera P6 Projects – Construction Scheduling

 This repository presents a collection of Primavera P6 construction scheduling assignments completed as part of the *Construction Scheduling* course at **San Diego State University (SDSU)**.
 It demonstrates hands-on skills in project planning, resource allocation, critical path analysis, and schedule reporting using Oracle Primavera P6.